observIQ/stanza/docs/types/severity.md

 ### `severity` parsing parameters

-Parser plugins can parse a severity and attach the resulting value to a log entry.
+Parser operators can parse a severity and attach the resulting value to a log entry.

 | Field          | Default   | Description                                                                        |
 | ---            | ---       | ---                                                                                |